milairhu/Formula1-championship-sim/README.md

 Refer to the [project description](#project-description) for more details.

-The project was to be developed in 2 to 3 months and got the final grade of 17.5/20.
+The project was to be developed in 2 to 3 months and was awarded the final grade of 17.5/20.

 Original repositories: